netdata/netdata-ui/src/components/table/README.md

   columns: RT
   data: T[]
   sortedBy?: string[]
+  autoResetSelectedRows?: boolean
+  autoResetSortBy?: boolean
 }
 ```

 - `selectedItemClb` - selected item callback.
 This one used for calling something whenever any row in table is selected
-- `coulmns` - This is where all the layout happens.
+- `columns` - This is where all the layout happens.
 As example user table `columns` provided below.
 As basis `react-table` **columns** used here.
 - `data` - collection of table rows as js objects.
-Each first level key of object should reference to `accessor` fild described in colums.
+Each first level key of object should reference to `accessor` fild described in columns.
-- `sortedBy` - describs which colums could provide sorting API.
-Values should be referenced to `coulumnss` `accessor`
+- `sortedBy` - describes which columns could provide sorting API.
+Values should be referenced to `columns` `accessor`
+- `autoResetSelectedRows`, `autoResetSortBy` - `true` by default, pass `false` if the selection
+  and sorting order of rows need to be persisted through the re-renders when `data` prop changes.

 This is setup of first **column** with the selection checkbox